Models and spatial information

 - decompose an information space into

-- an entity must be
+objects or entities - an entity must be

 - identifiable